denisgolubovic/bytebabble/README.md

 - Node.js v18.x.x or later
 - npm 9.6.2 or later
 - Vercel with Vercel Postgres setup
+- Clerk account with the API-keys added to your .environment.local

+The goal is to deploy this in a production environment shortly which will allow for easier testing of the application.
+This project will also use [Vercel KV](https://vercel.com/docs/storage/vercel-kv) and events with webhooks or similar.

 Start with ``npm install``